 , 251 N.W.2d 449

-Department of natural resources refusal to engage in rulemaking to add bobcats to the endangered species list was proper when the scientific evidence presented was inconclusive.
+Department of Natural Resources refusal to engage in rulemaking to add bobcats to the endangered species list was proper when the scientific evidence presented was inconclusive.
 Barnes v.
-Department of Natural Resources, 184 Wis.
+DNR, 184 Wis.
 2d 645

 , 560 N.W.2d 730

-The effect and constitutionality of the law broadening endangered species protection to include threatened species is discussed.
+Discussing the effect and constitutionality of the law broadening endangered species protection to include threatened species.
 68 Atty.
 Gen. 9.

 Sub.
 (4) applies to state-listed endangered and threatened plants growing on public property.
 OAG 3-00

 The legal title to all wild rice growing in any lake of the state, whether meandered or not, is vested in the state for the purpose of regulating harvest, use, disposition and conservation of wild rice.